Cat vs Predator

 Expert Analysis

-Cat and Predator represent two very different approaches to the portable generator market.
-Cat offers a focused lineup of just 5 published models, earning a strong average overall score of 4.6 out of 10 and a Tier A reliability rating (89 out of 100).
-Predator, by contrast, fields a much broader catalog of 29 published models but achieves a lower average overall score of 3.2 and a Tier C reliability rating (60 out of 100).
-The gap in build quality is notable, with Cat averaging 4.4 versus Predator's 1.9 in that category.
+Cat and Predator occupy very different positions in the portable generator market.
+Cat maintains a small, focused lineup of just 5 published models but earns a notably higher average overall score of 4.6 out of 10 compared to Predator's 3.2.
+Cat also holds a significant edge in reliability, earning a Tier A rating (89 out of 100) versus Predator's Tier C (60 out of 100).
+Build quality is another area where Cat pulls ahead, averaging 4.4 compared to Predator's 1.9 in that category.

 Key Differences